Mostafa-Ragab/Mostafa-Ragab/README.md

 I am now specializing in UX, Frontend & Backend Development, React.JS, and Software Architecture.
 In my life career, I was responsible for developing new ideas and transforming them into products, I am confident that I can actively contribute and develop your business.

 I keep learning new techniques and yes, deep down I am a die-hard gamer :)

 Technical Skills
-Strong: React, Redux, Hooks, ES6, Express, PostgreSQL, Firebase, MongoDB, Sass, Webpack, Git
+Proficient:React, Redux, Hooks, ES6, Express, PostgreSQL, Firebase, MongoDB, Sass, Webpack, Git

 Knowledgeable: Python, Redux-Saga, GraphQL, Gulp, CSS in JS, Jest